release notes inspiration

 Easy To Understand

-Let’s use the idea we used in bullet point #1 regarding the app for used cars releasing a new text message feature.
+Let’s build on the example above regarding the app for used cars releasing a new text message feature.

-There are two ways to write this.
-One is complex and challenging to understand, while the other is quite simple and engaging.
+Product development teams can write this in two ways: one is complex and challenging to understand, while the other is simple and engaging.

-1. Bad: “Our app has officially been pushed through production for Version 4.1.7, which now enables SMS updates for vehicle specification requirements based on user interest.
-If legally opted in, the user may get notified of…” (I’m going to stop there because this is already so boring.)
+1. Bad: “Our app has officially been pushed through production for Version 4.1.7, enabling SMS updates for vehicle specification requirements based on user interest.
+If legally opted in, the user may get notified of…” (We’ll stop there because this is already pretty boring.)

 2. Good: “You can now receive text messages when your favorite Make, Model, or Year is listed for sale in your area!
-You want a 2017 Mercedes C-Class?
-All you have to do is opt-in for text messages, and we’ll ping you every time a new 2017 Mercedes C-Class is listed for sale.”
+Want a 2017 Mercedes C-Class?
+All you have to do is opt-in for text messages, and we’ll ping you every time a 2017 Mercedes C-Class is listed for sale.”

 Visible

-When using apps, people usually don’t click around to search for app release notes.
-They’re using the app!
+When using apps, people usually don’t click around to search for release notes — they’re there to use the app.

 So when relevant updates are ready to get pushed out, users should see them through clear in-app notifications.